joostflick/weekly-nerd/article2/codeformatting.md

 - You can focus on code, instead of style.
 When using a tool to format your code you will be able to just write whatever you want and the tool will make sure it is displayed consistently.
 - You will write code faster because you don't have to wonder which piece of code looks better, this will be sorted out for you on every save.
 - Your codebase will have a consistent style.
-- Others can use the same settings so that you and your team are always working in the same code structure and formatting.
+- Others can use the same settings, so that you and your team are always working in the same code structure and formatting.

 ### How to incorporate tools into my workflow?